-Boodle receives approximately 600 applications a year for its vacation scheme and training contract combined.
+Boodle receives around 400 applications a year for its vacation scheme and training contract combined.
 Both direct training contract and vacation scheme applications begin with an online form.
 Once it's submitted, applicants can add updates until the submission deadline – for example, further work experience placements or exam results.

-Vac scheme applicants face an interview with HR to land a spot.
+Vac scheme applicants face a Zoom interview with HR to land a spot.
 Once on the scheme, they have another two interviews for the training contract: one with HR and another with a pair of partners.
-These take place on the same day, either during or after their placement, and there's a verbal reasoning assessment involved.
-Direct training contract applicants also face these latter interviews and test.
+These take place on the same day, either during or after their placement, and there is a verbal reasoning assessment involved.
+Direct training contract applicants also face these latter interviews and test during an Assessment Day.

 How to wow

 When it comes to selecting future trainees, “academics are very important,” HR director Katie Kirkhope tells us, “particularly as a solicitor progresses and becomes more senior.
 The work we do is complicated, and clients expect the highest quality.”
+This is a point that is echoed by Training Principal Graham Winkley.
+When asked what sort of person would thrive at Boodle Hatfield, he added that those with "academic ability and the intelligence to process some complicated issues that will come across their desk."
 Indeed, the firm maintains relationships with some long-established clients, so a potential Boodelian also needs “good interpersonal skills to gain the confidence of clients,” we're told.
-“Trainees in the property seat in particular run a lot of their own files, and they've got to be able to ring up a client or the other side, and be confident in what they're doing.”
+As one put it: “Trainees in the property seat in particular run a lot of their own files with the appropriate supervision and support, and they've got to be able to ring up a client or the other side, and be confident in what they're doing.”

-Kirkhope goes on to say: “We want somebody who's able to think, to form opinions, to explain why they think that.
-When candidates come to interview they need to have confidence in their abilities, and be ready to have a sensible discussion in which they explain why they think something rather than just giving a pre-prepared answer.
-Do your research, know the firm you're coming to, and understand the types of work it does.”
-At the same time, she reminds us, “you can't be someone who's afraid to seek guidance, advice or clarification when necessary.”
+The interviewers at Boodle Hatfield are always keen to find out why the individual wants to train at the firm.
+Questions aren’t designed to catch candidates out, but do be prepared to have a sensible discussion on a question or point rather than giving a pre-prepared answer.
+Kirkhope also recommends "doing your research, knowing the firm you're coming to, and understanding the types of work it does.”
+At the same time, she reminds us: “You can't be someone who's afraid to seek guidance, advice or clarification when necessary.”

 The firm usually offers six spots on its fortnight-long vac scheme.
 During their placement vac schemers visit two departments, though those keen to sample another one can request to spend an afternoon shadowing a lawyer there.
 “We aim to give them exposure to as much work as possible,” says Kirkhope.
 “We want to bring vac schemers into the day-to-day life of a lawyer here.
 Joining a law firm is a big decision, and we want to find people who'll join and stay for a long time.”